kipiberbatov/idec/README.md

 - C compiler (GCC or Clang)
 - GNU make

-In order to build the canvas and animation plugins, run PDF-outputting demos and GTK animations, you need the following software
+In order to build the canvas and animation plugins, run PDF- and SVG-outputting demos and GTK animations, you need the following software
 - pkg-config
 - Cairo
 - GTK+ 3